 After removing PCA outliers, we divide our global reference panel into populations corresponding to distinct genetic clusters in the PCA plots.
 Before using the reference set to estimate ethnicities of AncestryDNA customers, we first determine its quality by measuring the performance of our ethnicity estimation on the reference set itself.
-How well does our ethnicity estimation do on samples that by definition are 100% of a single ethnicity?
+This tells us how our ethnicity estimation does on samples that by definition are 100% of a single ethnicity.

-To do this, we remove 5% of samples from the reference panel and estimate their ethnicity using the remaining 95% of samples as the new reference panel.
+To do this, we employ a cross-validation approach.
+Specifically, we remove 5% of samples from the reference panel and estimate their ethnicity using the remaining 95% of samples as the new reference panel.
 We repeat this process 20 times, each time removing a different 5% of the panel and estimating their genetic ethnicities using the remaining 95%.
 We then look at the average predicted ethnicity for samples from each region in the reference set using the results of these cross-validation experiments.
 Figure 2.3 shows the results of this experiment as box plots.